Principal component analysis: Limitations

 As noted above, the results of PCA depend on the scaling of the variables.
 This can be cured by scaling each feature by its standard deviation, so that one ends up with dimensionless features with unital variance.

 The applicability of PCA as described above is limited by certain (tacit) assumptions made in its derivation.
 In particular, PCA can capture linear correlations between the features but fails when this assumption is violated (see Figure 6a in the reference).
 In some cases, coordinate transformations can restore the linearity assumption and PCA can then be applied (see kernel PCA).

 Another limitation is the mean-removal process before constructing the covariance matrix for PCA.
 In fields such as astronomy, all the signals are non-negative, and the mean-removal process will force the mean of some astrophysical exposures to be zero, which consequently creates unphysical negative fluxes, and forward modeling has to be performed to recover the true magnitude of the signals.
-As an alternative method, non-negative matrix factorization focusing only on the non-negative elements in the matrices, which is well-suited for astrophysical observations.
-See more at Relation between PCA and Non-negative Matrix Factorization.
+As an alternative method, non-negative matrix factorization focusing only on the non-negative elements in the matrices is well-suited for astrophysical observations.
+See more at the relation between PCA and non-negative matrix factorization.

 PCA is at a disadvantage if the data has not been standardized before applying the algorithm to it.
-PCA transforms original data into data that is relevant to the principal components of that data, which means that the new data variables cannot be interpreted in the same ways that the originals were.
+PCA transforms the original data into data that is relevant to the principal components of that data, which means that the new data variables cannot be interpreted in the same ways that the originals were.
 They are linear interpretations of the original variables.
 Also, if PCA is not performed properly, there is a high likelihood of information loss.

 PCA relies on a linear model.
 If a dataset has a pattern hidden inside it that is nonlinear, then PCA can actually steer the analysis in the complete opposite direction of progress.
 Researchers at Kansas State University discovered that the sampling error in their experiments impacted the bias of PCA results.
 "If the number of subjects or blocks is smaller than 30, and/or the researcher is interested in PC's beyond the first, it may be better to first correct for the serial correlation, before PCA is conducted".
 The researchers at Kansas State also found that PCA could be "seriously biased if the autocorrelation structure of the data is not correctly handled".